 Decobecq told me "at this time all blanco and reposado on the market is from NOM 1433 and the anejo will be NOM 1433 in the next batch, which should be ready early 2017."
 Her anejo is already aged 15 months, but she prefers to let it age a little longer in barrels to get more roundness.
 I have a NOM 1433 bottle of Calle 23 blanco (shown above in the picture), that she was kind enough to send from the new distillery.
 Both are fantastic and very similar in taste profile.
 Sophie told me, she is determined to keep the profile the same, and she seems to have done a great job on that.
 Sophie Decobecq has extensive background in yeasts and microbiology, and she is very creative with the way she ferments, mixing different yeasts to achieve the taste she desires.
 This procedure greatly contributes to the taste profile of her line of tequilas.
 Calle 23 comes in 3 classes- Blanco, Reposado and Anejo, and the back of each bottle shows the blue agave pencas (leaves) in different colors.
 Red for the Blanco, black for the Reposado, and Gold for the Anejo.
 For the love, research, experience and creativity that she puts into every drop of Calle 23 ..... it's a no brainer to buy this quality line at this unbeatable price.

-Being a "Lou's Top Tequila" please see Calle 23's logo on the side of this webpage, click and visit Calle 23's website.
+Being a 'Lou's Top Tequila' please see Calle 23's logo on the side of this page, click and visit Calle 23's Website.

 PRODUCTION- Calle 23 starts with the careful selection of blue agave plants, sourced from Los Altos (Highlands) area, between the town of Tepatitlan and Arandas.
 This has not changed with the move to NOM 1433.
 In this area, the agave plants benefit from hot and sunny dry periods, followed by heavy rainy seasons, with mineral rich fertile soil, which produces richer and higher quality agaves, taking 7 to 9 years to reach full maturity.
 Many believe, at this altitude of 2,000 or more feet above sea level, that the thin air and the difference in temperatures between night and day can stress the plant, causing it to build and store energy, giving the agave more fermentable sugars.
 Calle 23 Reposado and Añejo get rested and aged in used American whiskey casks.
 The Reposado rests for 8 months and the Anejo ages for 16 or more months, in 200 litre used American whiskey casks.